evanahdout/random-quote-machine/README.md

 # Random Quote Machine
 This web application displays a random quote.
-The user can click on a button to generate a random new quote and change the background color to a random color.
+The user can click "new quote" to generate a random new quote and change the background color to a random color.
 The user can also click the twitter icon to tweet the quote on Twitter.

 ## References
 This application was built using vanillla JavaScript.